 Counter02Label = "State Machine";

-BumpCounter(ID); -- Increments one of the counters on the Program Control window by 1Here is an example (fairly useless) script (requires defines.lua):
+BumpCounter(COUNTER06); -- Increments one of the counters on the Program Control window by 1These Counter label statements should be placed in your script before the setup() function.

 Here is a listing